ebzzry/ebzzry.github.io/en/src/eolinux.md

 that you can copy characters from.
 A popular character map application for Linux systems is [gucharmap](https://wiki.gnome.org/Apps/Gucharmap).

 The aforementioned systems are inaccurate, and tedious.
-There’s no need to continue using these input methods, aside from supporting legacy display systems.
-Currently, there are two ways to input Esperanto characters on Linux systems—the multi key and mode switch.
+But, there’s no need to continue using these archaic methods—aside of course from supporting legacy display systems.
+Currently, there are two ways to input Esperanto characters on Linux systems—using the multi and mode switch keys.

 Table of contents